x0123963/TCCP/README.md

 # Tone-consonant co-occurrence probability
-This repository contains the scripting files for calculating the metrics, running the rating experiment on PsychToolkit, etc.
+This repository contains the scripting files for calculating the metrics, running the rating experiment on PsyToolkit, etc.